jonbodner/proteus/README.md

 ## Purpose

+Proteus makes your SQL queries type-safe and prevents SQL injection attacks.
+It processes structs with struct tags on function fields to generate
+Go functions at runtime.
+These functions map input parameters to SQL query parameters and optionally map the output parameters to the output of your
+SQL queries.

+In addition to being type-safe, Proteus also prevents SQL injection by generating prepared statements from your SQL queries.
+Even dynamic `in` clauses are converted into injection-proof prepared statements.

+Proteus is _not_ an ORM; it does not generate SQL.
+It just automates away the boring parts of interacting with databases in Go.

 ## Quick Start
 1. Define a struct that contains function fields and tags to indicate the query and the parameter names: